 Slice it up and serve with your favorite hot beverage.

-A lemon drizzle loaf cake is unassuming, but bursting with flavor thanks to the zest being rubbed into the sugar and that lemon juice glaze.
+A lemon drizzle loaf cake is unassuming, but bursting with flavor thanks to the zest being rubbed into the sugar and that lemon glaze.
 This is a perfect snack cake for those days where you want something quick to whip up with simple ingredients.

 Lemon sponge cake